“Until we extend our circle of compassion to all living things, humanity will not find peace” -Albert Schweitzer

 I am currently running two courses related to this field of work;

-2) Working With Eating Disorders Ethically and With Competence (for professionals working in this world and who would like to be able to support clients presenting with distressed eating issues, courses starting in September 2018, with 3 additional courses going forward throughout this year and into 2019 which accounts for 14 CPD hours) .
+2) Working With Eating Disorders Ethically and With Competence (for professionals working in this world and who would like to be able to support clients presenting with distressed eating issues, courses starting in February 2020 with 3 additional courses going forward throughout the year (which accounts for 14 CPD hours) .

 3) Skills Workshops for Anyone Caring for Loved Ones with an Eating Disorder. (this one is run by Jennifer Langley and details can be found on my website).

-I will be very happy to talk you through any questions you might have about my work and you can also visit The National Centre for Eating Disorder’s website to understand more about my further training and the methodology I use.
+I will be very happy to talk you through any questions you might have about my work and you can also visit The National Centre for Eating Disorder’s to book onto my next training in London in February.